A Beginners Guide to Savings Clubs

 Savings clubs are a simple principle, but they are making a big impact in Burundi!

 In our stories, we often talk about ‘savings clubs’ as a means of transformation for our beneficiaries.
 Many of our partners use this methodology to build economic stability and create opportunities in poor communities.
-They are also known as microloan groups.
+They are also known as microloan groups, solidarity groups, and self-help groups.
 Here’s a brief guide to why they’re needed and how they work.

 The underlying principle